 First F-Droid Workshop to Happen Soon in Berlin

 If you always wanted to learn how to include new apps into the F-Droid Free Software app repository for Android, then the first F-Droid Workshop is for you.
 There the F-Droid developers themselves will show you how to do it.
 When?
 Saturday the 3rd of August, 2PM – 5PM Where?
 IN-Berlin (OSM) Who?
-Daniel Martí and Torsten Grote (F-Droid developer) F-Droid is a project that aims to provide Free Software applications for Android via a repository system, much like most of the GNU/Linux distributions distribute packages.
-This differs very much from the Google Play approach since the client and server … Continue reading
+Daniel Martí… Continue reading First F-Droid Workshop to Happen Soon in Berlin

 Android SDK is now proprietary, Replicant to the rescue

 I just noticed that the Android SDK is now non-free software.
 If you go to https://developer.android.com/sdk/index.html#download and click on one of the files, you are presented with lengthy “Terms and Conditions” which for example say: In order to use the SDK, you must first agree to this License Agreement.
-You may not use the SDK if you do not accept this License Agreement.
-This sentence alone already violates freedom 0, the freedom to use the program for any purpose without restrictions.
-Today, the truly Free Software version of Android called Replicant came to the rescue and released a free (as … Continue reading
+You may not use the SDK… Continue reading Android SDK is now proprietary, Replicant to the rescue

 UnRAR in Freedom

 The FSF maintains a list of high priority projects.
 Thanks to The Unarchiver initiative, we are now able to extract recent rar files in freedom and the FSF could remove this item from their list.
-There used to be a free implementation of unrar, but it is outdated and could only extract very old rar archives.
-Packages for the new and shiny Unarchiver are already available for Debian and Gentoo.
-The initiative that made this possible can also be supported via Flattr. … Continue reading
+There used to be a free implementation of unrar, but it is outdated and could only extract very old rar… Continue reading UnRAR in Freedom

 German Pirate Party Adds Free Software to Agenda

 Last weekend, the German Pirate Party had their federal party convent and managed to add two amendments out of hundreds of proposals to their agenda.
 My text about a free democratically controlled technological infrastructure which includes Free Software, Open Standards, no Software Patents, nor DRM was one of the two accepted.
-More information can be found in my German blog post. … Continue reading
+More information can be… Continue reading German Pirate Party Adds Free Software to Agenda

 Google and Open Video Standards

 As some of you might have heard, Google released an experimental player for Youtube that works without Adobe Flash, last Wednesday.
 While they are “very excited about HTML5 as an open standard” (from the announcement), they surprisingly chose not to offer the content as such and instead serve videos in a patent-encumbered format.
-As Google has not yet stated whether it will add videos in an unencumbered format, this clearly strengthens the stand of proprietary solutions in the ongoing debate about the future of video in HTML and disappoints those of us who expected Google to live up to their … Continue reading
+As Google… Continue reading Google and Open Video Standards

 Brave New Skyping World Revisited